Nicotine Pouch Side Effects: What Research Says

 Headaches

 Some users report headaches, especially when they first start using pouches or when they skip their usual nicotine intake (withdrawal).
-Nicotine causes blood vessel constriction, which can trigger headaches in susceptible individuals.
-Consistent, moderate use tends to prevent both the over-stimulation and withdrawal patterns that cause them.
+Nicotine can constrict blood vessels, which may trigger headaches in susceptible individuals.
+If headaches recur, reduce total nicotine exposure and speak with a clinician if symptoms persist or feel unusual.

 Gum recession (with prolonged use)